windx0303/VIST-Challenge-NAACL-2018/README.md

 at the same folder of `EvalVIST.jar` file.

-Template file (`vist-challenge-template.json`) is provided by the hosts of VIST Challenge.
-This file is used to specify which photo sequences are included in this challenge.
+The template file (`vist-challenge-template.json`) is provided by the hosts of VIST Challenge for specifying which photo sequences are included in this challenge.

-The reason why a few (~3%) of photo sequences in the VIST test set are not included in this challenge is because that the owners of these photos removed them from Flickr.
+A few (~3%) photo sequences in the VIST test set are *not* included in the challenge because these photos have been removed from Flickr by their owners.

 | Parameter (All Required) | Description |